chapel-lang/chapel/doc/rst/language/spec/statements.rst

 Import statements may be explicitly declared ``public`` or ``private``.
 By default, imports are ``private``.
-Making an import ``public`` causes its symbols to be visible as though they were defined in the scope with the import, a strategy which will be referred to as re-exporting.
+Making an import ``public`` causes its symbols to be visible as though they were defined in the scope with the import, a strategy which will be referred to as `re-exporting`.
 However, symbols with the same name in the scope with the import will still take precedence.
 If module A imports module B, and module B contains a public import of module C, then C will be visible to A as though it was a submodule of B.  This means that A could contain references like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  Similarly, if module B contains a public import of some public symbols defined in module C, then those symbols will be visible to A as though they were defined in module B, unless they are shadowed by symbols of the same name in B.  This means that A could